Calvin DeWitt Jr.: Early life and education

-DeWitt was born August 25, 1894, at Fort Leavenworth, Kansas, where his father, Brigadier General Calvin DeWitt, Sr. (1840–1908), was stationed.
+DeWitt was born August 25, 1894, at Fort Leavenworth, Kansas, where his father, Brigadier General Calvin DeWitt Sr. (1840–1908), was stationed.
 His mother, Josephine Lesesne DeWitt (1856–1952), was a native of Charleston, South Carolina.
 DeWitt and his family moved around quite a bit due to his father's military career.

 He appears in the 1900 United States Census living with his family at Fort Monroe, Virginia; the 1930 Census places him at Fort Riley, Kansas; the 1940 Census places him at El Paso, Texas.

 DeWitt attended Western High School and the Columbian Preparatory School in Washington, D.C. before being appointed to the United States Military Academy.
-He graduated in June 1916 and was commissioned as a cavalry officer.
-DeWitt later graduated from the Command and General Staff School in June 1928, the École d'application de cavalerie at Saumur, France in August 1931 and the U.S. Army War College in June 1938.
+He graduated 58th in a class of 125 in June 1916 and was commissioned as a cavalry officer.
+DeWitt later graduated from the Command and General Staff School in June 1928, the Saumur Cavalry School in France in August 1931 and the U.S. Army War College in June 1938.